LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Experiments

 \subsection{Overall Performance Comparison (RQ1)}

-To address RQ1 , we compare LeanRAG against all baseline models across four benchmarks, as presented in Table \ref{exp:rq1}.
+To address RQ1 , we compare LeanRAG against all baseline models across four benchmarks, as presented in Table~\ref{exp:rq1}.
 The experimental results demonstrate that LeanRAG almost outperforms all baselines across the evaluated datasets.
-And we provide the results of winrate metric in the Appendix A.

 From a \textit{Comprehensiveness} perspective, even after removing the information-intensive community structure of traditional KG-based RAG, the aggregation used by LeanRAG still provides sufficient query-related information.
 Furthermore, \textit{Empowerment} and \textit{Diversity} effectively measure the relevance of the provided information.
 These indicate that LeanRAG effectively enhances the breadth of information by establishing inter-cluster relations, resulting in optimal performance.
-In summary, LeanRAG demonstrates state-of-the-art performance on the majority of metrics across four evaluated datasets, and achieves highly competitive results on the remaining ones.
+In summary, LeanRAG demonstrates state-of-the-art performance on the majority of metrics across four evaluated datasets and achieves highly competitive results on the remaining ones.